sdgilley/generate_movie/README.md

 1. **Configure .env file**

    - Copy .env.example to .env
-   - Add your values for the SPEECH_KEY and POWERPOINT_FILE.
+   - Add your values for the SPEECH_KEY, ENDPOINT, and POWERPOINT_FILE. (use the endpoint for tts)

 1. **Generate your video:**